By Wendy Stoltz / Last Modified On January 15, 2023

 Active dry yeast and instant yeast are the most common types of yeast used for baking.
 Both types are gluten-free!
 I recommend using Red Star Quick·Rise instant yeast or Fleischmann’s RapidRise yeast.

-If your gf cinnamon roll dough appears too sticky, add one tablespoon of flour.
-If the dough is still too sticky, keep adding one tablespoon at a time, until the dough becomes tacky.
+Add one tablespoon of flour if your GF cinnamon roll dough appears too sticky.
+If the dough is still too sticky, add one tablespoon at a time until the dough becomes tacky.

 No. Only cinnamon rolls that are specifically made according to a gluten-free recipe are gluten-free.